How Much is Your Slip and Fall Case Worth?

 On the surface, it can be difficult to estimate how much a legal case is worth, especially if the case involves a slip and fall.
 However, if someone is injured in a fall due to a hazard on another person or businesses’ property, it is important that he or she be aware of the factors that can affect filing a lawsuit.
 For example, all states have a statute of limitations on how long an individual has to file a lawsuit.
 In Florida, the injured party has four years from the date of the accident to file the lawsuit.
 If the person does not file within this period of time, he or she can end up barred from any relief.

-Here are factors that will determine the value of your slip and fall case:
+Here are factors that will determine your slip and fall case worth:

 Medical Expenses: Present and Future

 Medical expenses are one of the first things used to calculate damages in a slip and fall case.
 When meeting with an attorney, bring any and all medical expenses to help the attorney evaluate what types of medical expenses may be outstanding and what may be in the future.
 Damages can sometimes be the amount the healthcare provider has billed the injured client or the amount the healthcare provider agreed to receive as payment in full, if the healthcare provider agreed to a lesser amount.
 It helps if the client has reached what is known as “maximum medical improvement,” meaning the doctor has declared that he or she has recovered as fully as he or she is anticipated to recover, and additional medical expenses are not anticipated.

 Pain and Suffering